 Human resource specialist, trainer, talent management specialist, behavior analyst, research analyst, consultant

 Master’s in Psychology Certification and Licensure

 Many careers in psychology also require a license or certification to practice or obtain a job.
-It is important to research requirements for your desired career path, and choose a school, program, and speciality that prepare you to meet your career goals.
+It is important to research requirements for your desired career path and choose a school, program, and specialty that prepare you to meet your career goals.

 The specific license or certification required varies by state.
 Make sure to check your desired field’s requirements before you commit to a school or program.

 Can I Earn a Master’s in Psychology Online?

 Online master’s of psychology programs are becoming more abundant, and many schools allow students to complete the degree on a part-time or full-time basis.
 The biggest benefits of online learning include:

 - Better time management